-Simply add a halt to a task and all of the tasks that follow it will be disabled until the halted task and all of the tasks preceeding it have been completed.
+Simply add a halt to a task and all of the tasks that follow it will be disabled until the halted task and all of the tasks preceding it have been completed.

 You can have as many halted tasks as you require.
 If your checklist needs to be completed in an exact order you can add a halt to every task in the checklist.

 Open the template and select the task you want to add a halt to in the tasks list.